PRIMA Undercoat

 Frequently Asked Questions

 Natural Paints are not suitable for interior wet areas and are best for low-traffic rooms.
-In heavy traffic areas and areas that may be exposed to occasional splashing, you can use tintural's Aqua Protection as a light protective finish coat.
+In heavy traffic areas and areas that may be exposed to occasional splashing, you can use Tintural's Aqua Varnish as a light protective finish coat.

-No, limewash paints are sensitive to extreme cold and heat.
-The ideal temperature for use is between 7 and 27° C. And you can not apply lime coat when raining, make sure the weather forecast does not call for rain in the 48 hours following application.
+No, limewash paints and natural coatings are sensitive to extreme cold and heat.
+The ideal temperature for use is between 7 and 27° C. Do not apply lime paint when its raining and make sure the weather forecast does not call for rain in the 48 hours following application.

-Multi primer & paint for Burnished finish can be used in interior and exterior.
+Multi Paint & Primer can be used in interior and exterior applications.

 -for the third coat of paint, use a slightly more diluted (but not too diluted) mixture to give a wider opening.